By Kasey Willson

 If you're noticing hormone imbalance signs and symptoms, you're having fertility challenges, just feeling flat, or your weight is not budging, consider your thyroid.
 Ask for a full thyroid panel to be tested from your GP or Integrative GP to detect any thyroid imbalance and ask for copies.

 Seek the support of your Naturopath to understand the causative factors behind your thyroid disorder and support areas of imbalances, with foods, nutritional and herbal medicine along with healthy movement and stress reducing practises.

 For my additional thyroid health support, supporting your endocrine system in a holistic way, see my hormone health book, Balanced The Natural Way To Healthy Hormones, available across in the show notes.

-If you're looking at bringing a baby into the world, see my preconception support within my guide, Glowing Mumma.
+If you're looking at bringing a baby into the world, see my preconception support within my guide, Path To Glowing Mumma.